ndornseif/pricklybird/README.md

 # pricklybird
-Convert binary data into a human friendly from.
+Convert binary data into a human friendly format.

 ## Overview
 Binary data like encryption keys, wallet addresses and hash digests are most